Daniel595/Jetson_nano_face_recognition/README.md

 Every class should have ~the same amount of training-images.
 If I put more images to one class (like every class 5 and one class 20) it always predicts this class.

-In some rare cases the pipeline gets stuck after building the app partially.
-I didn't figured out why that happens but "make -B" and reboot do help here.
+In some rare cases the MTCNN-pipeline gets stuck after building the app partially.
+I didn't figured out why that happens an I can't see a pattern but building the entire project ("make -B") and reboot do fix the problem.
+To avoid this you coul'd always run "make -B" but it takes relatively long.

 ## Speed